carms-ng/pathwaves/content/home/home.en.md

       img:
         image: /assets/img_7671-liam-choi.jpg
         alt: Picture of choi
-    - description: '"Artists have access to so much technological power compared to the first phonograph, opening up vast possibilities in both how we create and how we share music."'
-      name: Emily Kennedy
+    - name: Della Orrey
+      nameAlt: "    "
       type: Participant Spotlight
-      img:
-        image: /assets/e.-kennedy-pc-sarah-kierstead-emily-kennedy.jpg
-        alt: Picture of Emily Kennedy
+      description: '"I think that the intersection of music and technology is essential in the democratization of being able to access and create in the spirit of DIY exploration."'
       button:
         linkText: Meet the participants
         url: /musicians
-      nameAlt: "    "
+      img:
+        image: /assets/open-studio-sep22-53-della-orrey.jpg
+        alt: Picture of Della Orrey
   buttonLabel: Next
   backgroundImage:
     image: /assets/home2.png